djo155/analysis_pipeline/README.md

 ***PLEASE BE VERY CAREFUL with left/right orientation.
 Although, to my knowledge, FSL handles the Radiological vs Neurological orientation internally and is accounted for in all tools, this may not be the case for all tools.
 By default, we convert everything into Radiological format upon reconstruction. ***CAUTION*** should be take when doing this since it may not be evident when done incorrectly.
 Refer to http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils for more details.

 ### Checking your data
 The following commands assume that you are in the analysis directory.
-I use FSLView to overlay and check images.
-Let’s first check to see if the brain extraction worked. fslview struct/orig struct/brain fnirt
+I use **FSLView** to overlay and check images.

+Let’s first check to see if the brain extraction worked.

+* fslview struct/orig struct/brain fnirt

-If you’d like to view the difference FNIRT adds to the brain mask you can overlay both brains, fslview struct/orig struct/brain struct/brain fnirt Let’s check the structural to MNI space registration, fslview ${FSLDIR}/data/standard/MNI152_T1_2mm reg/highres2standard_warped.nii.gz Checking tissue segmentation, fslview struct/orig struct/brain fnirt seg.nii.gz Checking subcortical segmentation, fslview struct/orig struct/first all fast firstseg.nii.gz
+If you’d like to view the difference FNIRT adds to the brain mask you can overlay both brains,

+* fslview struct/orig_struct/brain_struct/brain_flirt

+Let’s check the structural to MNI space registration,

+* fslview ${FSLDIR}/data/standard/MNI152_T1_2mm reg/highres2standard_warped.nii.gz

+Checking tissue segmentation,

+* fslview struct/orig struct/brain_fnirt_seg.nii.gz

+Checking subcortical segmentation,

+* fslview struct/orig struct/first all fast firstseg.nii.gz